 2. Load: Press to load a CD.
 WAIT will appear in the display then change to INSERT.
 Insert the CD.
+LOAD and a disc icon will flash in t

 LOAD and a disc icon will flash in the display.
 Repeat this step to load up to 6 CDs.

-3. Seek (reverse/fast forward): Press and release SEEK ▲ / ▼ for previous (reverse)/next (fast forward) strong station or CD track.
+3. Seek (reverse/fast forward): Press and release SEEK ▲ / ▼ for previous (reverse) / next (fast forward) strong station or CD track.